thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 How will we get to where we're going?
 Who fits in our nano company, why, and when?
-You will develop our business strategy, but call it common sense.
+You will develop our strategy, using technology before people to achieve scale.

 You will innovate to make us an effective remote-only team.
 We must use the advantages of roaming as our super-power.